Drug Interactions between Benadryl and Procardia

 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between Benadryl and Procardia - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Benadryl and Procardia.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Benadryl is in the following drug classes: anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.

 - Benadryl is used to treat the following conditions:

 - Procardia is in the drug class calcium channel blocking agents.

 - Procardia is used to treat the following conditions:

 You should avoid or limit the consumption of grapefruit and grapefruit juice if you are receiving treatment with NIFEdipine.
 Grapefruit juice can significantly increase the blood levels and effects of medications like NIFEdipine.
 You may be more likely to experience side effects such as headache, low blood pressure, irregular heartbeat, swelling, and fluid retention.
 Talk to your doctor or pharmacist if you have any questions or concerns.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 No warnings were found for your selected drugs.